 Definition: 4K refers to one of two high definition resolutions: 3840 x 2160 pixels or 4096 x 2160 pixels.
-4K is four times the high definition resolution of 1080p (1920x1080 pixels) that is one of main current consumer high definition resolution standards.
+4K is four times the pixel resolution, or twice the line resolution (2160p), of 1080p (1920 x 1080 pixels) that is one of main current consumer high definition resolution standards.
 The other high definition resolutions currently is use are 720p and 1080i.
-4K is now officially designated for consumer products as ULtra HD or Ultra High Definition, but is also referred to at times, such as in professional or commercial settings as 4K x 2K, Quad High Definition, or 2160p.
+4K is now officially designated for consumer products as Ultra HD or UHD, but is also referred to at times, such as in professional or commercial settings as Ultra High Definition, 4K x 2K, or Quad High Definition.

-Also, 4K, under its official consumer label, Ultra HD, is beginning to be implemented into the home theater environment, using the 3840 x 2160 pixel option, via both a growing number of home theater receivers that have either 4K pass-through and/or 4K video upscaling capability, as well as some 3D-TVs and 3D video projectors.
+Also, 4K, under its two official consumer labels, Ultra HD or UHD, is beginning to be implemented into the home theater environment, using the 3840 x 2160 pixel option, via both a growing number of home theater receivers that have either 4K pass-through and/or 4K video upscaling capability, as well as some 3D and non-3D TVs and 3D video projectors.

-What makes 4K (Ultra HD) significant is that with the use of ever larger TV screen sizes as well as video projectors, 4K provides much more detailed and less pixel visible images than 1080p.
+What makes 4K (Ultra HD or UHD) significant is that with the use of ever larger TV screen sizes as well as video projectors, 4K provides much more detailed and less pixel visible images than 1080p.
 1080p looks great up to about 80-inches, and can still look good in larger screen screen sizes, but 4K can deliver an even better looking image for those larger screen sizes.

 Also, 3D TVs and Video Projectors currently in use that employ the Passive Polarized Glasses method of viewing, resolution of the resultant 3D image is cut to 540p (960x540 pixels) for each eye, which is 1/2 1080p resolution.
 In comparison, the same TV displays a 2D image in 1080p resolution.